Problem

 -

-Using the ID gathered in the previous step, use the following command to monitor the logs.
+Using the ID from the previous step, monitor the logs.